-Every day, criminals find new ways to scam victims out of their savings.
-Many Floridians have fallen prey to con artists claiming to be Florida Lottery winners who are unable to collect their jackpots.
-The con artists offer to "sell" the winning ticket to the victim, or ask their victim to collect the money for them.
+Every day, criminals find new ways to scam victims out of money.
+Floridians have fallen prey to con artists claiming to be Florida Lottery winners who are unable to collect their prize.
+Most often, the con artists offer to "sell" the winning ticket to the victim, or ask their victim to collect the money for them.
 When the victim agrees, they are asked for money or other valuables as a "deposit."
 Once the con artists have the victim's money, they disappear.

 The State of Florida has established the Florida Amber Plan to broadcast critical information regarding missing or abducted children.
 In 2002, the Florida Lottery joined as a partner in the Florida Amber Alert System in an effort to assist law enforcement agencies in child abduction cases.
 Time is of the essence in disseminating critical information regarding a missing or abducted child.
 The Florida Lottery, Division of Security, acts in a liaison capacity between the Florida Department of Law Enforcement (FDLE), other Divisions within the Lottery and all Lottery Retailers.